Pros And Cons of Dividend Stocks vs Index Funds

 Then, add an index fund comprised of international companies paying dividends.
 To achieve foreign diversification.
 Without having to select individual stocks from different countries.

-This is just one example of a blended strategy.
+This is just one example of a blended dividend investing strategy.
 Combining dividend stocks and an index fund.
 To achieve specific investment objectives.

 Your approach might be different.
 Depending on how you choose to go about it.